-Would you like to do something that will give our heavenly Father deep pleasure while at the same time driving Satan up the wall?
+Would you like to do something that will give our heavenly Father deep pleasure while at the same time drive the devil up the wall?

 First Chronicles 16:11 (ESV) says,